Roy L. Sturgeon

 Among the best news sources for getting context (i.e., much-needed background) on ICL are:

 What is International Criminal Law?

 The roots of international criminal law (ICL) go back centuries.
 But unprecedented atrocities committed by Germany & Japan during World War 2 dramatically expanded the scope & importance of ICL, prompting historic trials held in Nuremberg & Tokyo of top perpetrators.
-Today, ICL can refer only to a handful of core crimes (e.g., crimes against humanity, genocide, war crimes) created directly by international law & prosecuted by special international courts.
+Today, ICL can refer to only a handful of core crimes (e.g., crimes against humanity, genocide, war crimes) created directly by international law & prosecuted by special international courts.
 It can also include transnational crimes (e.g., cybercrime, drug/human trafficking, terrorism) defined in multilateral treaties but prosecuted in domestic courts instead of international courts.
 And it can cover both core crimes & transnational crimes as well as other substantive & procedural issues.

 George Clooney Eyes Sudanese War Criminals